Peer to Peer Learning

 Student Development provides opportunities for current medical students to enhance their learning experiences with free Appointment Tutoring, Walk-In Tutoring, and Supplemental Instruction (SI).
 Tutors have demonstrated a thorough comprehension of the material and the ability to facilitate learning.
 Tutoring is available for all blocks and courses and provides students: access to high yield study materials, practice USMLE style questions, special exam reviews, and Step 1 & 2 active learning workshops.

 Walk-in tutoring is available for any and all medical school topics and academic blocks.
 Do you need a practice partner for doctoring?
 Do you want some advice on how to get into the content for clinical anatomy?
 Are you not sure where to start with microbiology?
 Do you learn well by explaining to others and then getting feedback on your explanation?
 We can help you with all of those things, plus anything else that would help you understand the content more deeply.
-Pop into the Zoom room anytime between 3 and 6, Monday through Thursday.
 Bring your muddiest points list (most confusing or least clear topics for you) and utilize this as a great opportunity for social learning.

 Note: We are utilizing breakout rooms if multiple students are present.
 If you’re the only student present, you can have multiple tutors help or opt for a one-on-one in a breakout room.
 It’s totally up to you.

-- Location: The Walk-In Center is all virtual at this time.
-However, the center's home is the Health Science Education Building (HSEB), room B501 on the 5th floor.
+- Location: Health Science Education Building (HSEB), room B501 on the 5th floor.

 Free appointment tutoring is also available for students.
 Need an appointment?
 Students may click on the following link to arrange an appointment.
 Log in using your university username and password (NetID).
 Select search for availabilities in the calendar tool.
 Choose the Tutoring under center.
 Click search and choose a day/time for your meeting.
 Choose the reason for the meeting.
 Add your cell number and notes to let your Tutor know what goals you have for the session.
 At this time, all appointments are virtual.
 You can connect with a Tutor directly or on AdvisorTrac.
 AdvisorTrac is just one option to connect with a Tutor.
 Students are welcome to reach out to Tutors directly via email.